In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean and Variance control of protein levels in a gene expression network

-The response of the controlled variance according to changes in the reference value is depicted in Fig. \ref{fig:var1} where we can see that the variance tracks the desired value quite well.
-In order to avoid oscillations, the changes in the reference values follow a ramp.
+We consider here a PI controller with gains $k_1=1$, $k_2=0.007$, $k_7=-0.2$ and $k_8=-0.0014$ (all the other gains are set to 0).
+The response of the controlled mean and variance according to changes in their reference value is depicted in Fig. \ref{fig:var1} where we can see that both the mean and the variance converge to their respective set-points.
 It seems also important to point out that when the reference point changes, due to the coupling between the mean and variance, the mean value changes as well, but this is immediately corrected by the mean controller.
-The input disturbance rejection properties are depicted in Figure \ref{fig:var4} and Figure \ref{fig:var5}.
+For all those set-points, it can be verified that the linearized system is locally exponentially stable.